apache/incubator-kie-kogito-runtimes/README.md

         $ git fetch upstream
         $ git merge upstream/master

+    * If there are merge conflicts:

+            $ git mergetool
+            $ git commit

+        or

+            $ gedit conflicted-file.txt
+            $ git add conflicted-file.txt
+            $ git commit

 * Tips and tricks

     * To see the details of your local, unpushed commits: